Killer Sudoku aren't just harder Sudoku puzzles! They're a distinct puzzle type that mixes elements of Sudoku and Kakuro puzzles.

 If you're stuck on a Killer Sudoku puzzle, you can use coins to buy hints.

-Hints can be used by tapping on the relevant icon in the status bar area at the top of the screen.
+Hints can be used by tapping on the relevant icon in the status bar area.

 The cost (in coins) to use each hint is printed under its icon.